ALASKA / AI / REAL-WORLD BUSINESS

 Northbound Operator packages Alaska-focused market pressure into paid business ideas, launch pages, and operator strategy for founders who want revenue before complexity.

 Built from 2026 signals across AI adoption, trade reskilling, winter tourism, clean energy, and operator fintech.
 Checkout can route through Stripe, PayPal, or invoice links.
+YardNow is the live local-service app proving the same operator playbook in market.

 Best Fit